ebsaral/ebsaral/Quotes.md

 My quotes followed by equality and freedom in nature: `|0.t| ≈ 1 where t = ∞`

+### "Human must learn their animality before calling themselves truly human being."

+Having a superior complex in nature throughout years, humans have neglected them being animals.
+It's crucial to understand animality in humans to build a civilization on top of nature's being.

 ### "Be a bug of your world until there is no exception to ruin its code."

 Pseudocode: